 Want a bit of spice?
 Turn this into pumpkin curry soup!
 Add curry powder to the recipe.

 Why not try a Thai pumpkin soup Another option is to add Thai red curry paste to the soup, which balances out the creamy coconut milk nicely.
 I absolutely love the Thai flavors that come out in this version.

 Lastly, try serving this pumpkin soup with a scoop of sour cream, drizzled in olive oil with roasted pumpkin seeds on top!
 Delicious.

 First of all, let me say that this pumpkin soup with coconut milk is perfectly delicious on its own.
 You don't need a side dish.

 But, sometimes it is nice to have something to dip into your soup recipe!

 Traditionally you would serve this warm comforting pumpkin soup with bread.
 But, to stay on track with your weight loss and health goals you'll want to avoid the high carb side dish and make some low-carb and keto bread recipes instead.
-Here are two options that will fit into your low-carb diet or keto diet.
+Here are some delicious keto breads perfect to serve with soup on your low-carb diet or keto diet.

 1) Almond flour bread